 Wow!
-Things that happened in March: Sarah turned 15, we celebrated my mom’s 80th birthday with a huge surprise party, we confirmed a huge trip for this fall, we went to a Comic-Con, and, in a technical sense, Sarah finished the attendance requirements to complete her freshman year of high school.
+Things that happened in March: Ashar turned 15, we celebrated my mom’s 80th birthday with a huge surprise party, we confirmed a huge trip for this fall, we went to a Comic-Con, and, in a technical sense, Ashar finished the attendance requirements to complete her freshman year of high school.
 Whew?
 So anyway, with that said, we had a pretty busy month and hopefully this wrapup will be a good way to show some of the highlights!

 (If this is your first time catching our month-in-review posts, welcome!
 Check out our archive of previous wrapups here for some more info on why we take this approach to documenting some of our unschooling learning adventures.)

 And this book she’s reading, it’s weighty.
 She reads for sometimes an hour or more before bed every night, and she’s diligently plowing through it, but MAN.
 I’m actually excited for her to finish it so she can take on something lighter!

 Movies and TV

 - Kingsman: The Secret Service (This was an AWESOME movie.)

 - Weekend at Bernie’s II